 During the latter part of the 19th Century many notable artists lived in Bushey.
 From 1883 until 1904 the rose garden was the site of an art school established by Sir Hubert von Herkomer RA, an eminent Victorian artist (1849-1914).

 Herkomer had some 500 to 600 artists studying there before he eventually grew weary of the responsibility of overseeing the school.
-Lucy Kemp-Welsh, a former student of Herkomer’s, opened her own art school – The Bushey School of Painting – on the same premises in 1905.
+Lucy Kemp-Welch, a former student of Herkomer’s, opened her own art school – The Bushey School of Painting – on the same premises in 1905.
 Herkomer then re-purchased the school in 1912 and demolished it.

 In 1912 Herkomer demolished the art school and commissioned Thomas Mawson (1861-1933) to design a garden.
 Mawson noted his proposals on his first visit: